wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.81 =
+= 1.82 =
-Corrects serious defect in Media Manager Modal Window file uploading.
-Adds item-specific tag clouds.
-One other enhancement, five other fixes.
+"Select Parent" popup window (Media/Edit Media, Attached to column, Quick Edit area), SVG support and several new filter examples.
+Five other enhancements, three other fixes.

 == Other Notes ==